sachu2212/Infopillar-Solution-PVT-LTD/README.md

 # Infopillar-Solution-PVT-LTD

-This repository contains the tasks that I'm completing while working as an intern for @Infopillar Soution PVT LTD.
+This repository contains the tasks that I'm completed successfully while working as an intern for @Infopillar Soution PVT LTD.

 * Internship Category - Machine Learning Intern
 * Internship Type - Remote